devYaksha/Evolutionary-Computation-for-Feature-Selection/README.md

-# Evolutionary Computation for Feature Selection --- In construction.
+# Genetic Algorithms for Feature Selection in Global Hierarchical Classifiers

-## Introduction

-Welcome to my project!
-I will to introduce you an to my Genetic Algorithm approach to the problem of feature selection in global hierarchical classification.

 ## Objectives